dturevski/olive-gui/yacpdb/schemas/yacpdb-entry.md

 ### award:
 This field indicates that composition took part in a certain composing competition and earned a certain distinction.
+If the `award` fiels is present the `source` field is required.
 ```yaml
     tourney:
         name: feenschach